NICHTJ3/Dotsy/README.md

 # Dotsy

-A Huge WIP...
-Infact most of it doesn't work so don't bother downloading yet 😂 It'll get there eventually 🤦
+A Huge WIP... 🤦

-The idea behind this was to be able to manage and reinstall a config or profile from where ever you were in the file tree.
+The idea behind this is to be able to manage and reinstall a config or profile from where ever you were in the file tree.
 For example

 ```sh